There is no doubt that as the economy emerged from Covid lockdowns in 2021, the world experienced a surge in inflation, not seen since the 1970s.

 Higher food prices

-Higher wheat and agricultural prices are a key driver of inflationary pressures in the developing world, where raw commodities and food have a bigger weighting to inflation.
+Higher wheat and agricultural prices are a key drivers of inflationary pressures in the developing world, where raw commodities and food have a bigger weight to inflation.

 Wages or profit?